 Horse-chestnut : Aesculus hippocastanum

 Plant : The horse-chestnut tree is a very large deciduous tree, which produces “conkers” in the autumn.
 It can grow to over 30m and they are often planted as ornamental trees in parks and large gardens.
-Each tree produces a large display of white flowers in the summer, which can be a great source of pollen for honey bees.
-It belongs to the Sapindaceae family.
+Each tree produces a large display of white flowers in the spring, which can be a great source of pollen for honey bees.
+It belongs to the Fagaceae family.

 Flower : The flowers grow on upright, conical panicles, 20cm high.
 Flowers are 2cm across and are mainly white.
 The flowers are mainly male, producing only pollen, some are female and produce fruit, while a few produce both pollen and fruit.
-The flower has 5 sepals, 4 petals and 5-8 stamens.
+The flower has 5 sepals, 4 or 5 petals and 5-8 stamen.

 Click here to return to plants for bees index.